Tchangalo/open_webui_installer_v2.1/README.md

 Due to the compatibility fix, Portainer will be ```running``` but not ```healthy```.
 Functionally it works; to have it ```healthy```, use Docker 28 and comment out the fix in the script.

 On the very first start, eventually the open-webui container needs to be restarted again, or you may even need to perform a reboot, to jump to ```healthy```.
+The loading glitches of the Open WebUI container occur only when a new image is pulled — that is, when Docker has been freshly installed.
+If an image is already present, the container quickly switches to healthy.